spair2k/rabotut-test-vue/README.md

 ## 1. What is this

-This task is a test to prooving skills for junior front-end developer vacancy
+This task for testing QraphQL and Vuejs frameworks integration using Vuetify UI components.

-The following key technologies were used in this project:
+The following key technologies was used in this project:
 - HTML5
 - CSS3
 - JavaScript
 - GraphQL
-- Vue.js framework
+- Vue.js
 - Vuetify
+- Webpack